chm994483868/AlgorithmExample/Algorithm_C/Block/md/已发布/iOS 从源码解析Runtime (六)：由 rootAutorelease 函数引发的解读 AutoreleasePool.md

             // 1. top-level pool is popped, leaving the cold page in place
             // 2. an object is autoreleased with no pool } else {
             // Error.
-For bincompat purposes this is not
+For bincompat purposes this is
-            // fatal in executables built with old SDKs. return badPop(token);
+            // not fatal in executables built with old SDKs. return badPop(token);
         }
     }

+    // allowDebug 为 true
     if (slowpath(PrintPoolHiwat || DebugPoolAllocation || DebugMissingPools)) {
         return popPageDebug(token, page, stop);
     }

+    // 释放对象删除 page
     return popPage<false>(token, page, stop);
 }
 ```